 Tips on Water, pH, & Fertilizing Epiphytic Anthuriums & Philodendrons

-Water Quality: Pure water is generally more ideal because most Aroids are epiphytes and will be adapted to rain water (pH of 5.5-6).
-However, from my own experience, alkaline tap water can work as well provided you take action to make it more hospitable.
+Water Quality: Pure water is generally more ideal because most Aroids are epiphytes and will be adapted to rain water (pH of 5.5-6) that has a very low mineral content.
+However, from my own experience, alkaline tap water can work as well – provided you take action to make it more hospitable.
 If you’re using tap water, make sure your local municipal water supply isn’t high in sodium; sodium is bad for plants.
-Also, don’t use softened water on aroids or tropical plants either; water softeners use sodium to replace the calcium hardness and again, sodium is bad for plants.
+Also, don’t use softened water on aroids (or other tropical plants either); water softeners use sodium to replace the calcium hardness—and again, sodium is bad for plants.

-Using Alkaline Tap Water: My tap water is very alkaline; it comes out of the tap at a pH of 7.9, and with a high calcium carbonate amount of 250ppms.
+Using Alkaline Tap Water: My tap water is very alkaline; it has a pH of 7.9 with 250ppms of calcium carbonate.
 This is a curse and a blessing.
 The down side to alkaline water is that repeated waterings can cause the substrate pH to climb (not good) as the wet/dry cycles leave behind minerals.
 The upside to alkaline water involves acidifying it; when alkaline water is acidified it makes calcium (a vital plant nutrient) more available to the plants, (which is good).
 So I use tap water…but when I fertilize, I acidify it.

 Light Requirements for Growing Aroids, Anthuriums & Philodendrons Indoors

-My plants get direct sun in the morning until about 11:30, and then the LED grow lights turn on in the afternoon.
+My plants get filtered sun in the morning until about 11:30, and then LED grow lights turn on in the afternoon from 12 to 5.
 You can see them on the shelf in the below photo on the right side (and a few on the floor).

-Photo of Anthuriums & Philodendrons growing with orchids at an East Window
+Photo of Anthuriums & Philodendrons growing with orchids under LEDs at an East-Facing Window

 How much light do Aroids need?
 Lots of stuff online says “low light” and a bunch says “bright light”…so it’s confusing right?
 What makes the topic of plant light more complicated is that our visible perception of light (bright vs. low) is not very accurate in terms of what plants need to grow.
-So, let’s get a couple things out in the open: Anthuriums and philodendrons often grow as epiphytes, climbing trees in order to get to the brighter spots.
-They can survive in low light…but they hunt for bright light and then they explode in size and start flowering.
+So, let’s get a couple things out in the open: Anthuriums and philodendrons often grow as epiphytes or hemiepiphytes, growing on trees (or climbing trees in order to get to the brighter spots).
+They can survive in “low light” but they still get filtered rays of direct sun and many of the vining philodendrons will hunt for bright light and then they explode in size and start flowering.